What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 6. Compare found trophies with their toxic counterparts.

-7. Visually evaluate the entire fruit: leg, plates, cap, pulp.
+7. Visually evaluate the entire fruit: stem, plates, cap, pulp.

-8. Do not delay the preparation of the harvest.
+8. Do not delay cooking the harvested crop.
 It is better to immediately carry out the planned processing, because every hour the mushrooms lose their value.

-9. Never eat water in which mushrooms have been boiled.
-It can contain many toxic substances.
+9. Never drink water in which mushrooms have been boiled.
+It may contain many toxic substances.

-10. Delete instances damaged by the wormhole, as well as those that have any damage.
+10. Remove copies damaged by the wormhole, as well as those that have any damage.

 11. Only young fruits should fall into the mushroom picker’s basket.

-12. All trophies must be cut, not pulled out.
+12. All trophies should be cut, not pulled out.

-13. The best time for "quiet hunting" is considered to be early morning.
+13. The best time for “silent hunting” is considered to be early morning.

-14. If you go for mushrooms with children, do not lose sight of them and explain to the kids in advance about the potential danger of forest gifts.
+14. If you go mushroom picking with children, do not lose sight of them and explain to the kids in advance about the potential danger of forest gifts.

 Did you know?
 Soft mushroom caps can break through asphalt, concrete, marble and iron.